kernelci/kernelci-core/doc/collection-version.rst

  .. note::

-    This collection does not require authentication.
+    This resource does not require authentication.

  **Example Requests**